Mil-leon/tp/docs/DeveloperGuide.md

   Use case ends.

-*{More to be added}*

 ### Non-Functional Requirements

-1. The system shall provide a graphical user interface compatible with macOS and Linux operating systems.
+1. The system shall provide a graphical user interface compatible with Windows, macOS and Linux operating systems.
-2. The system must function offline with full capabilities.
+1. The system must function offline with full capabilities.
-3. All data must persist between sessions, requiring no re-entry of client or pastry information.
+1. All data must persist between sessions, requiring no re-entry of client or pastry information.
-4. Customer data including addresses and payment details must be encrypted using industry-standard encryption.
-5. The interface must be intuitive enough that users unfamiliar with computers can navigate it with minimal confusion.
+1. The interface must be intuitive enough that users unfamiliar with computers can navigate it with minimal confusion.
-6. The system must load order and customer pages in under 2 seconds, even when handling 500+ entries.
+1. The system must load order and customer pages in under 2 seconds, even when handling 500+ entries.
-7. Daily automatic backups of order histories and customer data must be performed.
-8. Access to customer details must be restricted to authorized users only.
-9. The system must implement appropriate authentication mechanisms to ensure data security.

-*{More to be added}*

 ### Glossary